 India ready to serve humanity with its vaccines: PM Modi

-New Delhi, Jan 09: Prime Minister Narendra Modi said that India is ready to serve Huma its with its Made in India, COVID-19 vaccines.
+New Delhi, Jan 09: Prime Minister Narendra Modi said that India is ready to serve Humanity with its Made in India, COVID-19 vaccines.
 The PM made the comments while inaugurating the 16th Pravasi Bharatiya Divas convention.

 The world is not only waiting for the Indian vaccines, but is also looking to see how it rolls out the biggest vaccination programme, the PM said.